perspectivain/yii2-mapbox-leaflet-helper/README.md

 Yii2 Mapbox with Leaflet helper
 =======
-Helper to use Mapbox with Leaflet
+Helper to call javascripts for Mapbox using Leaflet

 Usage
 =======